aplteam/Tatin/docs/TatinUserSettings.md

 There might be scenarios when the default location for the user config file is not suitable for you.

-* If you cannot save the Tatin user settings file in its default location due to, say,  company constraints, then of course it need to go elsewhere.
+* If you cannot make frequent changes to the Tatin user settings file in its default location (because of red tape) due to, say,  company constraints, then of course it need to go elsewhere.

 * Your computer is used by several people, and they all (or at least two of them) need access to the Tatin user settings file.